-For more information, or to enquire about your eligibility to apply, please email the Student Financial Support team at firstname.lastname@example.org.
+For more information please email the Student Financial Support team at firstname.lastname@example.org.

 If you are a student in receipt of the Disabled Students' Allowance (DSA) and have paid the £200 laptop contribution, this can be reclaimed using the DSA laptop fund application form.